pingcap/docs-cn/tikv-configuration-file.md

 + The maximum number of concurrent executions for the tasks of incrementally scanning historical data.
 + Default value: `6`, which means 6 tasks can be concurrent executed at most.
 + Note: The value of `incremental-scan-concurrency` must be greater than or equal to that of `incremental-scan-threads`; otherwise, TiKV will report an error at startup.

-### `raw-min-ts-outlier-threshold` <span class="version-mark">New in v6.2.0</span>

-> **Warning:**
->
-> This configuration item is deprecated since v6.4.0.

-+ The threshold at which TiKV checks whether the Resolved TS of RawKV is abnormal.
-+ If the Resolved TS latency of a Region exceeds this threshold, the anomaly detection process is triggered.
-At this time, the Region whose Resolved TS latency exceeds 3 x [interquartile range](https://en.wikipedia.org/wiki/Interquartile_range) is considered as slow in lock resolution, and triggers TiKV-CDC to re-subscribe the data changes of the Region, which resets the lock resource status.
-+ Default value: `60s`

 ## resolved-ts